23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

   * `trianglePoint3X` : the X position of the third point of the triangle
   * `trianglePoint3Y` : the Y position of the third point of the triangle

-The main issue with this design is I use a custom draw functions to manipulate the order the shapes are drawn.
+The main issue with this design is I use custom draw functions to manipulate the order the shapes are drawn.
 A potential solution to this could be using three parameters to store the depth required for each shape determining the drawing order, eg for A in the sketch:
  * `ellipseDepth` : 3
  * `rectangleDepth` : 2
  * `triangleDepth` : 1